nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 4.
 This adds the `employee` from the list to the model.
-The `employeeId` will be set and if there currently exists an `employee` object with the same field data, a `CommandException` will be thrown and a message indicating duplicate person will be shown.
+The `employeeId` will be set and if there currently exists an `employee` object with the same field data, a `CommandException` will be thrown and a message indicating duplicate employee will be shown.

 Step 5. `storage#saveExecutiveProDb()` is then called, and updates the storage to contain the new `employee`.